AdamJJJ/eksworkshop/README.md

 **What we're building:** Two different types of EKS clusters to compare managed node group operations vs. Auto Mode capabilities.

-**Why deploy both:** This allows you to understand the differences between EKS with managed node groups (where you manage scaling and instance types) and EKS Auto Mode (where AWS automatically handles compute with Karpenter-like capabilities and integrated services).
+**Why deploy both:** This allows you to understand the differences between EKS with managed node groups (where you manage scaling and instance types) and EKS Auto Mode (where AWS automatically handles compute with Karpenter and integrated services).

 ### Steps: